JChanceHud/arbitrum-info/README.md

 Max Assertion Size (seconds): 50
 ```

-## Deploy

-To deploy run

 ## Scripts

-Here is a description of the scripts included in this repo.
+Below is a description of the scripts included in this repo.

-### deploy.sh
+#### deploy.sh

+`npm run deploy`

 Deploys the Arbitrum global contracts such as `RollupFactory` and `GlobalInbox`.
 Should not need to be executed more than once.
 The global addresses above can be reused.

-### deploy_rollup.sh
+#### deploy_rollup.sh

+`npm run deploy:rollup`

 Starts a webserver and opens a webpage for deploying an Arbitrum rollup.

-### start.sh
+#### start.sh

+`npm run start:validator`

 Starts an Arbitrum transaction aggregator and validator.
 Starts an Arbitrum server on port 8547.
-Solidity contracts can be deployed to this server.
+This server exposes a standard Eth RPC API.
+Transaction costs are executed with a gas price of 0.

 Create an Arbitrum rollup using `deploy_rollup.sh` or supply the following address when asked: `0x3e58DD2f508fa7E30B8E226B6fC42C86fAD3f610`.